Compare & Save on Conveyancing Solicitors

 1. Appoint a Solicitor

 The same applies if you are removing someone from the property deeds and becoming the sole owner.
 The mortgage lender will want to be sure you can afford the mortgage on your own.
-If they don’t agree to the transfer, you’ll need to repay the mortgage cost.
+It may want to change the terms of the mortgage at this point.

 When the transaction is complete, your solicitor will arrange the transfer of any funds between parties.
+Outgoing parties will need to complete and sign a Land Registry ID1 form to confirm their identity, in the presence of their solicitor.

 Your solicitor will file the relevant documentation with the Land Registry.
 The average Land Registry fee is £438, depending on the value of the property.